purelyKai/Roam/web/README.md

 A real-time monitoring dashboard for the Roam Edge service running on Raspberry Pi.
 This web application displays connected devices and streams live system logs.

+This dashboard is hosted at [roam-eta.vercel.app](https://roam-eta.vercel.app/) and will display the logs only for the edge device in which the user of the dashboard shares the same network.

 ## Features

 - 📱 **Device Monitoring**: View all connected devices with their status, MAC addresses, connection time, and remaining session time